lukasz-strama/rpi-toolkit/README.md

-# rpi\_gpio.h - Lightweight GPIO Library for Raspberry Pi 4B
+# Lightweight GPIO Library for Raspberry Pi 4B

 **rpi\_gpio** is a portable, single-header C library designed for low-level GPIO control on the Raspberry Pi 4B.
 It features a **dual-mode architecture**: